wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 ```

 When we look at all of this data together, there's another really interesting thing happening.
 Earlier, in the main function, I create a &str `s = "hello, world"`, which is located at 0x10003c315.
 When I create `buf1` and `buf2`, they are pushed to the memory directly before `s`, while the String `buf` is allocated to a different area of memory.
 Although these variables are initialized in the order `s, buf1, buf2`, notice that they are laid out at `buf1, buf2, s` instead of `buf2, buf1, s` as you might expect.
-This is because all of the local variables for a frame are allocated (uninitialized) upon frame-entry.
+This is (maybe) because all of the local variables for a frame are allocated (uninitialized) upon frame-entry.
 They are then initialized by statements within the functions, and the compiler enforces that they can't be used until they've been initialized.

 ## Buffer Overflow